-If you are new to the whole world of overnight oats, they are, no pun intended, easy as pie.
+If you are new to the whole world of overnight oats, these pumpkin oats are, no pun intended, easy as pie.

 Do you have another sweet treat that you would also like to see as an overnight oats flavor?
 Let me know!